640 South State StreetDover, Delaware 19901

 301 Jefferson AveMilford, DE 19963

 1275 S. State StreetDover, Delaware 19901

-In rare instances, GH deficiency can be part of a genetic syndrome.
-In many cases, the cause of GH deficiency remains unknown (called idiopathic).
+In rare cases, GH deficiency can be part of a genetic syndrome.
+In many cases, the cause of GH deficiency is not known (idiopathic).

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.